alexanderarda/spring-rabbitmq/README.md

 Spring boot project example in very simply way for `produce & consume message` using  `spring-boot-starter-amqp` library without database and any others dependencies.
 Just being simplest one!

-You can read the whole tutorial here https://alexanderarda.com/blog/rabbitmq-publish-consume-menggunakan-spring-boot/
+You can read the whole tutorial https://alexanderarda.medium.com/rabbitmq-publish-consume-menggunakan-spring-boot-cab3c899167b (in Bahasa)

 ## Pre-requisitions